matrix-org/matrix-spec-proposals/proposals/3912-relation-based-redaction.md

 ## Proposal

-We add a new optional `with_relations` property to the body of the [`PUT /_matrix/client/v3/rooms/{roomId}/redact/{eventId}/{txnId}`](https://spec.matrix.org/latest/client-server-api/#put_matrixclientv3roomsroomidredacteventidtxnid) requests.
+We add a new optional `with_rel_types` property to the body of the [`PUT /_matrix/client/v3/rooms/{roomId}/redact/{eventId}/{txnId}`](https://spec.matrix.org/latest/client-server-api/#put_matrixclientv3roomsroomidredacteventidtxnid) requests.
 This property is a list of relation types.
-If an event relates to the event specified in the `{eventId}` parameter with a relation type specified in this `with_relations` property, the server also redacts it on behalf of the user performing the redaction.
+If an event relates to the event specified in the `{eventId}` parameter with a relation type specified in this `with_rel_types` property, the server also redacts it on behalf of the user performing the redaction.
 The response body of this endpoint does not change.

+The client may not be aware of the relation types associated with an event (for example in the case of moderation).
+That's why we introduce a catch-all `"*"` value, which if found in the list means "any relation type".

 For example, let's consider the following message: